Silvia Heubach

 GRANTS AND INITIATIVES

-• I am one of the leads for the course redesign of General Education courses in response to EO 1110.
+• I was one of the leads for the course redesign of General Education courses in response to EO 1110.
 Information about the changes can be found at the math department advisement webpage.

 HONORS AND AWARDS

-• Recipient of 2018 CSU Chancellor's Office Faculty Innovation and Leadership Award; Background on the award can be found here.
+• Recipient of 2018 CSU Chancellor's Office Faculty Innovation and Leadership Award.

 • CSULA Distinguished Woman Award 2013